sankalp1999/3rdSem-Data-Structures-Lab/README.md

   (I don't want to make this a CP blog so I won't write much here about resources.
 You will find on them on your own.)
   - Take Part in contests.

   - Focus more on practicing problems on Codeforces and upsolving.
-If your rating is x, then solve problems [ x, x + 200 ]
+If your rating is x, then solve problems [ x, x + 200 ].
+Only deliberate practice can make you better.

   - Do not learn all the algo and ds stuff first.
 Things don't work like that.
 You learn on the go by practicing and studying what is required.
     This is called the project based learning approach sometimes in Dev world or Minimum viable knowledge.